Muhammad Ibrahim Joyo

 13 August 1915 – 9 November 2017) was a Pakistani teacher, writer, scholar and Sindhi nationalist.

 Early life

 Joyo was born on 13 August 1915 in the village of Abad near Laki, Kotri, Dadu, now in Jamshoro, Sindh, Pakistan.
 He was considered a living legend of Sindhi literature, who had written, translated and edited hundreds of books and brochures.
 He was affiliated with the Theosophical Society.

-On Thursday, 13 August 2015, Joyo entered centennial of his life.
+On 13 August 2015, Joyo entered centennial of his life.

-Joyo received his early education from his native village.
-He received his basic early education in locations of Laki and Sann, Sindh.
-He then passed his matriculation from Sindh Madarsatul Islam in 1934.
-In 1938, Joyo passed B.A. from DG Sindh College; University of Bombay.
+Joyo received his early education at his native village and his foundational education in the towns of Laki and Sann, Sindh.
+He then passed his matriculation from Sindh Madressatul Islam in 1934.
+In 1938, Joyo passed B.A. from DJ Sindh College, University of Bombay.
 He then went to Bombay for higher education.

 Career

 Muhammad Ibrahim Joyo was appointed a teacher in Sindh Madrasatul Islam in 1941 on his return to Karachi, as he announced he was a committed Marxist.
 He wrote a book entitled Save Sindh, Save Sub-Continent from Feudal Lords, Capitalists and Communalism.

 This work angered the administration authorities, causing a conflict with Pir Ilahi Bux who ordered Joyo's removal from his job.
 However, he got a new job in Thatta Municipal High School.

 Later on, he was transferred to Hyderabad at training college.
 He was appointed secretary of Sindhi Adabi Board in 1951.
 In 1961, Joyo retired from his job.
 Again, he was offered the same job a number of times.
 He was secretary of Sindhi Adabi Board till 1973.
 He was also involved with Sindh Textbook Board and served as chairman of the Sindhi Adabi Board.